MLA: A Multisensory Language-Action Model for Multimodal Understanding and Forecasting in Robotic Manipulation: EXPERIMENTS

 \textbf{Results.} As shown in Figure~\ref{fig:realmain}, MLA achieves superior performance across six tasks, outperforming $\pi_0$ and SpatialVLA by an average of 12\% and 24\%, respectively.
 In the Wiping a Whiteboard task, MLA effectively leverages tactile sensing to regulate the downward and lateral movements of the end effector during wiping.
 The superior performance is attributed to MLA’s ability to better align with and interpret robotic multisensory inputs, thereby enhancing its perceptual representation of the physical environment compared to the baselines.
 Furthermore, relative to SpatialVLA, MLA’s advantage arises from its capability to generate future multisensory states, which enables improved modeling of physical dynamics and provides more robust conditions for action generation.
 As shown in Figure~\ref{fig:progress}~a), we visualize the robot execution progress for several tasks.
-Additional visualizations and execution videos are provided in the supplementary material and on the project website.